zviels/pagination-and-filtering/README.md

 - `styles.css`
 - `data.js`

-In addition, a huge thank you to everyone who reviewed the project!
+In addition, a huge thank you to everyone who reviewed the project! :grinning: